pinnoto/mira/README.md

 Beautiful and complete EPUB server and reader written in Crystal and Vue

 ## Installation
-Run the install script
+1. Clone the repositry
+2. Run `install.sh`

-Binary is located at `/usr/bin/mira`
+3. Binary is located at `/usr/bin/mira`

-Config is located at `/etc/mira/config.yml`
+4. Config is located at `/etc/mira/config.yml`, take a look at it and configure to your liking

-Set an environment variable `MIRA_LIBRARY_DIR`, stating where all your books are
+5. Set an environment variable `MIRA_LIBRARY_DIR`, stating where all your books are
+6. Set up NGINX to serve the static files and reverse proxy the service and optionally create a systemd service file

 ## Usage